4 Ukrainian women entered one of the most anticipated books on photography in France. Collection “World history of women-photographers”.

 It was decided to support the publication not only by the Ministry of Culture of France, but also with the world’s largest company for the production of luxury items Kering.
 Their “Women In Motion” programme aims to support women in film, and in collaboration with the famous Rencontres d’Arles photo festival, in photography.

-She was born in Kiev.
-She became famous as a photojournalist of the Izvestia newspaper.
+She was born in Odessa She became famous as a photojournalist of the Izvestia newspaper.
 She filmed heads of state (Nikita Khrushchev and Fidel Castro), athletes and academics.
 Of course, such work involved many ideological limitations.
 But Irina managed not to turn into a banal agitator and keep the truth in her photos.